Ruben Amorim tactics, formation and playing style: How could Man Utd line up under new head coach?

-Man Utd are closing in on the appointment of Ruben Amorim as their new head coach to succeed Erik ten Hag; Sporting boss has been successful in Portugal but what is his philosophy and what might 'Amorim-ball' look like at Old Trafford?
+Man Utd have confirmed the appointment of Ruben Amorim as their new head coach to succeed Erik ten Hag; Sporting boss has been successful in Portugal but what is his philosophy and what might 'Amorim-ball' look like at Old Trafford?

 Erik ten Hag's inability to implement a discernible style of play at Manchester United was one of his biggest problems, so it is hardly surprising that, in Ruben Amorim, the club have chosen a manager with a clear identity as the Dutchman's successor.